EthyMoney/mn-csa-website/README.md

 4. Run `npm install` to install the required dependencies.
 5. Now fill in your config file located in the `config` directory.
 You can get your Trello app key and user token from [here](https://trello.com/power-ups/admin/).
 You can get your board trello ID by going to each of your Trello boards and copying the ID from the URL in the address bar, it looks something like `ihy6gZJK`.
 Once you have these, add them to the `config.json` file.
 6. Run `npm start` to start the application.
 You should see output similar to what is shown in the Docker section above.
 7. That's it!
-You can now access your instance of the website by going to `http://localhost:3000` in your web browser.
+You can now access your instance of the website by going to `http://localhost:3000` (or `http://localhost:3000/fta` for the FTA version) in your web browser.
 You can also access it from other devices on your network by replacing `localhost` with the IP address of the machine running the application.
+Log entries will be written to a log file in the `config` directory so you can see what's happening behind the scenes and debug any issues that may arise.

 ## Development